 We enjoy giving you a memorable experience as guests in our home.
 There are always some homemade cakes or scones when you arrive and depending on the weather, you can eat them outside in the garden or in the sitting room .

 I like to pull out all the stops for breakfast.
 The Granola and bread are homemade, and a big hit on the customer satisfaction stakes - it has turned many to rejecting the mass produced versions for good.
 There is always a fruit salad and in summer there are raspberries from the garden.
 I like to put the granola in a bowl with fresh fruit and ladle yoghurt on top.
 Our rhubarb grows in profusion, so it makes an appearance as jam or freshly stewed.
 I use eggs from the farm up the road, which taste wonderful.
 The bacon and sausages are produced locally but I haven't yet got into growing our own mushrooms.
-For anyone going up a hill after breakfast, I like to slip in a potato cake and some slow-cooked tomatoes for extra fuel.
+For anyone going up a hill after breakfast, I like to slip in some slow-cooked tomatoes and a potato cake or buckwheat pancake for extra fuel.
 We keep a wide range of teas and coffees.

 If you are Vegetarian, you're in good company, as Steve is too.
 Just let me know if you want to avoid a particular type of food.